About Da'at

 What is Da'at in Kabbalah?

 Da'at (דַּעַת) means "Knowledge" and is the 0th sefirah on the Tree of Life, located on the Middle/Balance pillar.
-Da'at is the great anomaly of the Tree of Life.
-It is called a sefirah and not-a-sefirah simultaneously.
+Da'at is the sefirah that is not a sefirah.
+It appears and does not appear.

 What happens when Da'at is out of balance?

-When Da'at is in excess: Da'at in excess produces a person who is over-identified with knowledge as the path to reality.
+When Da'at is in excess: Da'at in excess produces over-identification with knowledge as the path to reality.
 Everything must be known, categorized, and understood before it can be trusted.
-When deficient: When Da'at is deficient, there is a fundamental disconnect between knowing and being.
+When deficient: When Da'at is deficient, a fundamental disconnect opens between knowing and being.
 A person may have genuine spiritual experiences (through Chokhmah) and genuine understanding of those experiences (through Binah), but the two never meet in the center to produce transformation.

 How do you meditate on Da'at?

-Bring awareness to the throat and the back of the neck.
-Visualize a bridge spanning an immense chasm -- on one side, the brilliant light of the supernal sefirot; on the other, the seven-colored world of manifest creation.
+Bring awareness to the throat and the back of the neck at the medulla.
+Visualize a bridge spanning an immense chasm — on one side, the brilliant light of the supernal sefirot; on the other, the seven-colored world of manifest creation.
 Stand on the bridge.
 Feel the pull from both directions without choosing either.
-The practice is to inhabit the threshold itself, the place of crossing.
+The work is to inhabit the threshold itself, the place of crossing.
 Chant the Hebrew letter Dalet softly, feeling its vibration in the throat.
-Da'at meditation is the practice of integration -- bringing what you know into what you are.
+Da'at meditation is the practice of integration — bringing what is known into what one is.
+Do not look for a result; the result is the standing.

 What chakra corresponds to Da'at?

-Vishuddha (Throat Chakra) -- both occupy the bridge between head and heart, between abstract knowing and embodied expression, and both govern the capacity to articulate what is known
+Vishuddha (Throat Chakra) — both occupy the bridge between head and heart, between abstract knowing and embodied expression, and both govern the capacity to articulate what is known.
+In the body, Da'at's signature is felt at the throat as either openness or constriction.
+When the throat tightens around what should be said, knowledge is still upstairs.
+When the words come without resistance, the bridge has been crossed.

 What paths connect to Da'at on the Tree of Life?

-Da'at does not have traditional paths assigned in the standard Tree of Life diagrams, as it is not one of the ten fixed sefirot.
-In some systems, it receives the paths that would otherwise connect to Keter.
-In the Gra (Vilna Gaon) arrangement, Da'at sits at the intersection of paths connecting Chokhmah to Gevurah and Binah to Chesed, forming the cross-point of the Abyss.
+Da'at does not have traditional paths assigned in the standard Tree of Life diagrams, because it is not counted among the ten fixed sefirot.
+In some systems it receives the paths that would otherwise connect to Keter.
+In the Gra (Vilna Gaon) arrangement, Da'at sits at the intersection of paths connecting Chokhmah to Gevurah and Binah to Chesed, forming the cross-point of the Abyss — the X where the supernal triad's energies cross before descending.